 Discover Colorful Front Doors of Merrion Square

 Georgian mansions line the three sides of this elegant square.
-These houses look uniform and sober, but at a closer glance they are all different, especially their front doors.
-They are painted red, yellow or black, have fanlights, ornate door knockers and foot scrapers, to remove mud from gentlemen’s shoes before venturing indoors.
+These houses look uniform and sober, but at a closer glance, they are all different especially their front doors.
+They are painted red, yellow, or black, and have fanlights, ornate door knockers, and foot scrapers, to remove mud from gentlemen’s shoes before venturing indoors.
 Plaques next to the doors indicate that some illustrious men lived in the square: at number 1, Oscar Wilde; at 52, W.B.
 Yeats, and at 84, Daniel O’Connell, who gained the rights for Irish Catholics to enter parliament in London in 1829.
 The fourth side of the square is the frontage of Leinster House, Ireland’s parliament.
-The Merrion Square side of Parliament was made to look like a country house, whereas the entrance on Kildare Street looks like a town house.
+The Merrion Square side of Parliament was made to look like a country house, whereas the entrance on Kildare Street looks like a townhouse.

 Visit One of Dublin’s National Museums